Top Winter Pike Fishing Tips

 Check out the Environment Agency website for more details.

-Dead baits such as mackerel are my choice of best bait for winter pike fishing.
+Dead baits such as mackerel are my choice of the best bait for winter pike fishing.
 This bait has great attractors that the pike go crazy for, such as their high oil content and smell.
 This leads us onto the next tip.

 I would always try and use fresh baits if possible.
 As I touched upon earlier, the pike are attracted to the high oil content and fishy aroma that is given off by the dead baits.
 Fresh bait simply gives off more of these attractors.